forbesmyester/pipeawesome2/README.md

 You could execute this Pipeawesome configuration file with `echo 'O:::X::O::::X' | ./target/debug/pipeawesome2 process --config examples/tic-tac-toe/draw.pa.yaml`

-This is of course, a trivial and pointless example, but it allows me to show you the Pipeawesome file format with minimal complexity.
+This is of course, a trivial and pointless example because you'd run awk directly, but it allows me to show you the Pipeawesome file format with minimal complexity.

 Lets break it down into it's constituent parts: